 Significant or prolonged decline in the fair value of the security below its cost and the disappearance of an active trading market for the security are objective evidence that the security is impaired.
 An impairment loss in respect of an available-for-sale financial asset is calculated by reference to its fair value and is recognized in net profit in the statement of comprehensive income.
-The cumulative loss that was recognized in other comprehensive income is transferred to net profit in the statement of comprehensive income upon impairment.
+The cumulative loss that was recognized in other comprehensive income is transferred to net profit in the statement of comprehensive income is transferred to net profit in the statement of comprehensive income is transferred to net profit in the statement of comprehensive income upon impairment.